 May be concerned about accessibility.
 Involve in focus groups to gain feedback.
 Design modules with access in mind.
 Produce guidelines for authors.
 Quality control each course against guidelines.
 Ensure representatives on user group.

-People who do not use PCs in their jobs
+People who do not use PCs or mobiles in their jobs

-May be concerned about access to PCs and ability to use.
+May be concerned about access to PCs and mobile devices, and their ability to use.
 Involve in focus groups to gain feedback.
 Provide spare PCs in quiet areas.
 Ensure facilitators on hand to train in the system e.g. drop in mornings etc. Look into providing system via other handheld technology used by field workers.